brttd/display-whisper/app/help/introduction.md

 Sections can automatically advance after a set amount of time.
 The _Timer_ in the the _Presentation Controls_ will show when this happens.
 To stop automatic advancing, set the _Play Mode_ to _Manual_ in the _Presentation Controls_.

-If you would like to hide the currently displayed section (without disabling the display), you can click the _Blank_ button in the _Presentation Controls_.
-This changes the display to black, and can only be done when the display is enabled.
+If you would like to hide the currently displayed section (without disabling a screen output display), you can click the _Blank_ button in the _Presentation Controls_.
+This changes the display to black, and can only be done when one or more screens are used for display output.

 # Program information
 **Display Whisper** will automatically check for updates, and notify you when one is available.
 You can also manually check if there is a new version by selecting _Help_ > _Check For Updates_ from the _Menu_ in the Control window.